Neoregelia: Growing and Caring for This Bromeliad

 Which pot to choose?

-• Plastic pots, which retain moisture better,
+- Plastic pots, which retain moisture better,

-1. Prepare the pot: place a drainage layer at the bottom with clay pebbles or gravel.
+- Prepare the pot: place a drainage layer at the bottom with clay pebbles or gravel.

-Potential repotting
+Occasional repotting

 The Neoregelia does not require frequent repotting, as its roots remain compact.
 Repotting can be considered every 2 to 3 years, when the substrate is depleted or if the roots outgrow the pot.
-This is done in spring, following the same steps as for initial planting.
+This is best done in spring, following the same steps as the initial planting.
 If the plant has produced offsets, this is also an opportunity to separate and replant them individually.

-How to care for a neoregelia?
+How to care for a Neoregelia?

 Watering

-Always remember to pour water into the heart of the rosette.
+Never forget to pour water into the heart of the rosette.

 Fertilisation

-• Fertiliser is unnecessary in autumn and winter, when the plant slows its growth.
+- Fertiliser is unnecessary in autumn and winter when the plant slows its growth.

 Pruning